Skip to main content

 Fundamentals

-You may feel the immediate effects of in your muscles and your breath, a sensation of exertion and release.
+You may feel the immediate effects of physical activity in your muscles and your breath, a sensation of exertion and release.
 There is a deeper, quieter orchestration occurring within your brain that governs the lasting metabolic benefits of your efforts.

 At the center of this control is the hypothalamus, a small, yet profoundly powerful region that acts as your body’s intelligent metabolic thermostat.
 It continuously processes signals from your body ∞ hormones, nutrients, and nerve impulses ∞ to maintain a state of balance, or homeostasis.
 When you exercise, you are sending a potent, positive signal directly to this control center, initiating a cascade of events that recalibrates your entire metabolic system toward health and efficiency.